abinit/abinit/doc/developers/new_testsuite.md

     tol_abs: 1.0e-7
 ```

 The `tol_abs` keyword is a _constraint_.
-It will check for each children of
+It will check for every child of
-`Etot` that the value doesn't differ of more than 1.0e-7 Ha.
-If one does, the
+`Etot` that the value does not differ by more than 1.0e-7 Ha with the reference.
-test will fail and the report will tell you what component is wrong.
+If one does, the test will fail and the report will tell you which component is wrong.

 In the `Etot` document one can find the total energy in eV.
 Since the unit is
 different the absolute tolerance have not the same impact on the precision.